Is there anything we can do before leaving home to reduce the risk of bringing COVID-19 to campus?

 What is the process for remote finals and other examinations?

 All faculty should be in contact with students to let them know what instruction will look like in their specific courses.
-We expect that remote examination options will be available to students who need them.
+Remote examination options will be available to students who need them.
 By their own vote, Allegheny students are subject to an Honor Code that allows us to hold unproctored exams remotely, just as we hold unproctored exams on campus.

 What about students who work a part-time job off campus?